martin-cervantes/NYT_Clone1/README.md

 # NYT Clone

-    This project is a clone of the New York Times pages as practice porpose.
+    This project consists of building an HTML document that matches the appearance of a New York Time article for learning purpose.

 ![screenshot](./screenshot.png)